Offshore vs onshore: Advantages and disadvantages

 What is onshoring?

-On the opposite spectrum, onshoring is the act of contracting out parts of business activities to onshore companies in the same country or country of origin.
+On the opposite spectrum, onshoring is contracting out parts of business activities to onshore companies in the same country or country of origin.
 By doing so, companies who engage in onshoring may stimulate the growth and development of local economies.

 Offshore advantages and disadvantages | Onshore advantages and disadvantages | ||